 Didn't seem as if anyone cared enough to stay around very long neither.

-One more story (true) 'bout sittin' up with the dead.
+One more 'true' story 'bout sittin' up with the dead.
 One time this old Baptist preacher that died had a couple of strange requests.
 Rumor has it that he'd paid advance for a couple of extra services at his funeral.
 One, was he didn't believe in bein' cremated, embalmed, spending money for an expensive casket, or waiting three days to be buried.
 Not only was he kind of 'teched,' (that's touched with an eh sound . . .), but very adamant about making sure his demands were met!

 Well, now them there beans got ta hurtin' him sumpin' fierce and he was gettin red in the face.
-Somebody ran around and got the car so they could carry him in to the Dr. When he got to the Drs. office, he had already passed out, and they couldn't pull him out of it.
-Somebody said he was full beans, and, since not everybody knew that's about all he could cook, they just thought it was a joke at his doctors expense.
+Somebody ran around and got the car so they could carry him to the Dr. When he got to the Drs. office, he had already passed out, and they couldn't pull him out of it.
+Somebody said he was just full beans, and, since not everybody knew that's about all he could cook, they just thought it was a joke at his doctors expense.

 Even the Dr laughed.
 And he was a deacon in the church where Bro Tom was preachin.
 Well, since Doc Blaine knew how Bro Tom believed, he just ran him over to the funeral home, and they had him in the casket in a couple of hours so everybody could come by and pay their last respects that night.
 Cause he had to be buried the next day!